scissors.paper.wok

 2. The Filling – In my intro to this post I mentioned that this meal has evolved with my diet over the years.
 I’m a vegetarian, but am trying to eat as much unrefined foods as I can.
 A year ago I was eating marinated tofu with this dish, but now I’m using shiitake mushrooms instead.
 I buy dried shiitake mushrooms in bulk.
 Not only does it work out a lot cheaper than buying fresh, it’s something that I always have in the pantry and is really easy to work with.

-Shiitake Filling Recipe (serves 4)
+Shiitake Filling Recipe (serves 4)100g dried shiitake mushrooms

 1 med onion